xiangrongzeng/xiangrongzeng.github.io/README.md

-# Microdust 微尘
+# Sunder

-This is a blog created by Azeril.
-The blog is live at [azeril.me](http://azeril.me/).
+This is a blog created by Sunder.

 ## Thanks

 The blog used many tool/service,many thanks to:

+* [azeril.me](http://azeril.me/), this blog is fork from it.
 * [Github](https://github.com/), all the data based on;
 * [Git](https://git-scm.com/), blogs and code files version control system;
 * [Jekyll](http://jekyllrb.com/), a static site generator;